Nanasaki-Ai/HCMFN/README.md

  Although NTU RGB+D has two benchmarks, note that we store all training samples and testing samples in the 'train' folder.

- Since we use flownet2 to generate optical flow HCI, you must [download the pretrained model](https://pan.baidu.com/s/1WkT2e3O5RECTYxYeeQPKGQ?pwd=cr5w).
+ Since we use flownet2 to generate optical flow HCI, you must download the pretrained model (173MB).
+[Baidu Cloud](https://pan.baidu.com/s/1WkT2e3O5RECTYxYeeQPKGQ?pwd=cr5w)

  For example, you can generate RGB and optical flow HCI: